WarpDefi/exchange-contracts/contracts/staking-positions/README.md

 As an example regarding input sanitization, there is a limit of `type(uint96).max` on total rewards that can be added.
-This limit is *unlikely* to be reached (*unlikely*, because even though PNG supply fits 96 bits, the limit can theoretically be reached by rewards getting cycled back to the contract), but it allows us to determine for certain or only with assumptions about `block.timestamp`, that calculations cannot overflow.
+This limit is *unlikely* to be reached (*unlikely*, because even though WARP supply fits 96 bits, the limit can theoretically be reached by rewards getting cycled back to the contract), but it allows us to determine for certain or only with assumptions about `block.timestamp`, that calculations cannot overflow.